AM207/2018spring/wiki/gelmanschoolstheory.md

 >The treatment of the model provided ... is also appropriate for situations in which the variances differ for reasons other than the number of data points in the experiment.
 In fact, the likelihood  can appear in much more general contexts than that stated here.
 For example, if the group sizes $n_j$ are large enough, then the means $\bar{y_j}$ are approximately normally distributed, given $\theta_j$, even when the data $y_{ij}$ are not.

-In other problems, like the one on your homework where we will use this model, you are given a $\sigma_2$ calculated from each group or unit.
+In other problems, like the one on your homework where we will use this model, you are given a $\sigma_j$ calculated from each group or unit.
 But since you will want  the variance of the sample mean, you will have to calculate the standard error by dividing out by the count in that unit.

+## The model for the homework

 ![](images/restuarant_model.png)